xav-ie/transitive-type-check/README.md

 2. Then, open `./test-pkg/dist/src/index.d.ts`.
 Also, open `./test-pkg/src/index.ts`.

-3. In the source file, notice there is no complaints from `tsserver`.
+3. In the source file, notice there are no complaints from `tsserver`.
 This is because `ForwardedRef` is typed as `any`.

 In the dist file, notice it seems to know a little bit more, and complains about